 In addition, a step by step guide provides additional support to explain the methodology further, increase transparency and facilitate future updates.

-This guide and the regional paper outlines the scope of the methodology, taking into account the time and resources available to councils and includes consideration for other factors influencing the final results.
+This guide and the regional paper outlines the scope of the methodology, with consideration for time and resources available to councils and includes consideration for other factors influencing the final results.